SrishtiSingh2001/SAFehER/README.md

 ## Introduction:
-  A complete website for pregnant women to ensure their safety and good health....
+  A complete website for pregnant women to ensure their safety and good health.

   A platform which is informative about pregnancy, can assist you and guide you fight against any kind of violence and where women can ask queries directly from doctors,